Yekaterina Strizhenova

 Dobroe Utro) on Channel One.
-In 2008 she participated in show Lednikoviy Period (Ice Age), where celebrities paired with professional figure skaters each week compete by performing ice dancing.
+In 2008 she participated in show Ice Age, where celebrities paired with professional figure skaters each week compete by performing ice dancing.
 She was paired with Alexei Tikhonov.

-From September 15, 2014 to the present, Ekaterina leads the talk show “Time will Tell ” on Channel One Russia.
+From September 15, 2014 to the present, Ekaterina leads the political talk show Time will Tell on Channel One Russia.

-Yekaterina is married to actor and director Alexandr Strizhenov (son of actor Oleg Strizhenov), formerly they hosted Good Morning together.
-The couple have two daughters, Anastasiya (1988) and Alexandra (2000).
+Yekaterina is married to actor and director Alexandr Strizhenov (born 1969, son of actor Oleg Strizhenov), formerly they hosted Good Morning together.
+The couple has two daughters, Anastasiya (1988) and Alexandra (2000).